Software Development Analytics in Practice: A Systematic Literature Review: Document the Review

 \noteboard{RQ8.
-Summary}{ i) The software quality dimension consume most research resources.\\ ii) Time and Costs concerns are not being addressed sufficiently.\\ iii) Security and Risks matters need extra and aligned effort to evolve. }
+Highlights}{ i) The software quality dimension consume most research resources.\\ ii) Time and Costs concerns are not being addressed sufficiently.\\ iii) Security and Risks matters need extra and aligned effort to evolve. }